 1. BMW X7

-The largest of BMW’s range of SUVs has the biggest usable boot capacity of any car on the market (unless you opt for a van-based people carrier).
-The official boot capacity is 750 litres, which is less than a number of other cars, but a recent test found that it is the only car that you can fit 12 carry-on suitcases in – which only goes to show the problem with relying on the official figures.
+The largest of BMW's range of SUVs has the biggest usable boot capacity of any car on the market (unless you opt for a van-based people carrier).
+The official boot capacity is 750 litres, and while some other models actually beat that, the X7's boxy shape means you can use more of the space.
+12 carry-on suitcases fit in its boot, and there's still space for five passengers!

 2. Škoda Superb Estate